 For all students in courses assisted by the Writing Project, Writing Assistants read drafts of two or three essays, papers, or lab reports.
 Students then meet with their writing assistants to discuss the writer's ideas and ways to improve their presentation to a reader.
 To learn more about writing project courses, click here.

-The First-Year Seminar
+First-Year Writing Seminar

-The First-Year Seminar Program is designed to help introduce students to what it means to undertake serious intellectual work at the college level.
+The First-Year Writing Seminar is designed to help introduce students to what it means to undertake serious intellectual work at the college level.
 The seminars provide small class settings where students can engage with a particular topic, a professor, and their peers.

-Each fall, Bowdoin offers over thirty-five first-year seminars on topics that traverse the Bowdoin curriculum.
+Each fall, Bowdoin offers over thirty-five first-year writing seminars on topics that traverse the Bowdoin curriculum.
 Students choose and register for seminars during orientation in conversation with their faculty advisor.
 They provide an opportunity for in-depth study of a subject of mutual interest, as well as a place to develop college-level skills of critical thinking, both reading and writing.
-The development of such skills is a central feature of first-year seminars.
-All first-year seminars involve frequent writing practice, individualized feedback on writing, and an assignment structure that teaches students how to draft and revise.
+The development of such skills is a central feature of first-year writing seminars.
+All first-year writing seminars involve frequent writing practice, individualized feedback on writing, and an assignment structure that teaches students how to draft and revise.

 Additionally, the seminars provide both an introduction to library research and an overview of the expectations of academic honesty and citing sources.
-This opportunity to learn and practice academic writing is both an independent goal of first-year seminars, and an additional means through which faculty can introduce their discipline and help students to engage with a particular subject.
+This opportunity to learn and practice academic writing is both an independent goal of first-year writing seminars, and an additional means through which faculty can introduce their discipline and help students to engage with a particular subject.